EmmyAnieDev/Job-Microservice/README.md

 A comprehensive Kubernetes-based microservices application using Traefik as an API Gateway with advanced routing, authentication, and monitoring capabilities.

+## ⚠️ Test Environment Disclaimer

+This project is a test/demo application.
+All secrets, keys, and environment variables used here are for testing purposes only.

+- ✅ Do NOT reuse any credentials in this Project, it has been completely deleted after testing.
+- ✅ All infrastructure (Kubernetes clusters, databases, services, secrets, etc.) has been completely deleted after testing.
+- ✅ This repository is shared strictly for educational and demonstration purposes.

 ## 🏗️ Architecture Overview

 This project implements a microservices architecture with: